zeisler/reverse_parameters/README.md

 # ReverseParameters

 Recreate ruby method signatures using ruby's method to Proc creation `#method(:method_name).parameters`.
-Use this to dynamically recreate method interfaces.
+Use this to dynamically recreate method parameter interfaces.

 ## Installation